 Question – 3: An agile practitioner is leading a critical project to build a deep learning neural system.
 Several prototypes have been developed by team, but the top management is not satisfied with the results.
 In one meeting, the leader lost his cool and yelled at the team members for building useless prototypes, which are unable to satisfy management.
 Which one of the agile principles did the leader forget?

-A Welcome changing requirement, even late in development.
+A Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage.

 B Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.